An incoming first-year student is a traditional new incoming freshman student arriving in the fall.

 Criteria: Students at UNCG may apply to the Honors College.
 Please read the following requirements carefully in order to determine which program is appropriate for you.

-Internal students already attending UNCG may apply to the International Honors Program after completing one or, at the most, two semesters.
+Current UNCG students may apply to the International Honors Program after completing one or, at the most, two semesters.
 Interested students must apply to this program before the end of the spring semester of their freshman year.
 Note that if students are applying in their first semester, applications will not be reviewed until after the first semester grades are reported.
 A cumulative GPA of at least 3.3 is required to apply.

-Internal students already attending UNCG and wishing to enroll in the International Honors Program must first meet with an Honors Academic Adviser, who will provide them with a URL for submitting the online application.
+Current UNCG students wishing to enroll in the International Honors Program must first meet with an Honors Academic Adviser, who will provide them with a URL for submitting the online application.
 In addition to completing the online application, students must submit a resume detailing their leadership, service, co-curricular activities and creative endeavors in both high school and college/university.